The Spirit (2008 film): Development

 In February 2007, Miller completed the first draft of the screenplay and began work on a second draft.
 Principal photography was initially slated to begin in late spring 2007.
 Miller also planned to begin filming Sin City 2 in spring 2009, and Uslan indicated that filming for The Spirit would begin before Miller started Sin City 2.
 Following the casting of Gabriel Macht as the Spirit in August 2007, filming was re-slated for the following October.

+Casting

+Miller held auditions for the title role, and Macht was cast in August 2007.
+Mendes told Miller that she wanted to work with him on The Spirit before she had even seen a script for the film.